-A Day in the Life of a Volunteer in India
+A Day in my Life Volunteering in India

 I’m volunteering in India!
 In the southern Indian city of Bangalore with a local NGO working to empower women and vulnerable children.
 This exciting opportunity has all been organised by an amazing local social enterprise there called Leave Ur Mark.

 This is ‘a day in my life’ while volunteering here, although there isn’t really any such thing as a typical day in this incredible and always surprising country ….

 I wake up in the comfort of the spacious and modern Leave Ur Mark apartment.
 This top floor apartment is really awesome – all the volunteers and interns stay here.
 There’s a pool and gym here but to be honest I’m not much of an active morning person so I just have a breakfast of tea and a omelette and toast or cereal before heading out.

 Bangalore is also known as Bengularu, it is the capital of the state of Karnataka and the biggest city in South India with a population of about 9 million people.
 Bangalore was once known as India’s ‘Garden City’ and there still remains many parks and greenery but today it is better known as India’s silicon city as it is the major center of India’s IT industry.
 Due to this the city has quite a modern and westernized feel and there is a wonderful blend of peoples, cultures and food from all over India.